Do you need to add a GDPR agreement to your forms? A GDPR agreement form field is essential if your website is used by people from the EU or the UK.

 Step 4: Add a GDPR Agreement Form Field

-This form is different from a regular checkbox field.
+This field is different from a regular checkbox field.
 If the GDPR agreement is not ticked, the form can’t be submitted.
-And the checkbox can’t be pre-selected.
-This is important because consent has to be ‘freely given’.

 Step 5: Publish Your GDPR Compliant Form